monarc-project/ansible-ubuntu/README.md

     $ cd playbook/
     $ ansible-playbook -i ../inventory/ monarc.yaml --user ansible -k -K

-*-k -K* forces the SSH authentication by simple password.
+``-k -K`` forces the SSH authentication by simple password.
 In this case *sshpass* must be installed on the configuration server.

 However, it is strongly recommended to use a SSH key associated to a user dedicated to ansible.
-The *ansible* user must be created on each servers.
+The user *ansible* must be created on each servers.
 In this case, run the following command:

     $ ansible-playbook -i ../inventory/ monarc.yaml --user ansible --ask-sudo-pass